Boutsen Ginion Racing

-Boutsen Ginion Racing is a Belgian auto racing team currently competing in the World Touring Car Cup and TCR Benelux Touring Car Championship.
-The team has previously raced also in Blancpain GT Series, European Le Mans Series and Eurocup Megane Trophy.
+Boutsen Ginion Racing is a Belgian auto racing team currently competing in the GT World Challenge Europe.
+The team has previously raced also in Blancpain GT Series, European Le Mans Series, Eurocup Megane Trophy, World Touring Car Cup and TCR Benelux Touring Car Championship.

 History

 The team was formed in 1998 by Olivier Lainé.
 The team achieved success in various single-seater, touring car and GT competitions.
 In 2009 the team entered the Formula Le Mans Cup while competing in other series such as Eurocup Mégane Trophy. in 2011 the team enters European Le Mans Series in the LMP2 category.
 They've also entered Blancpain Endurance Series initially with McLaren MP4-12C GT3 and later BMW Z4 GT3 and BMW M6 GT3.

 Former Formula One driver Thierry Boutsen, brother in law of Lainé, currently acts as team adviser.

 TCR Benelux Touring Car Championship

 The team entered the inaugural season of TCR Benelux Touring Car Championship entering two full-time Honda Civic TCR.
 The first car was driven by Renaud Kuppens and Benjamin Lessennes while in the other car Stéphane Lémeret shared driving duties with drivers on race by race basis - Tiago Monteiro in Spa, Norbert Michelisz in Zandvoort, Assen and Mettet, Matt Neal in Zolder and Kris Richard in Colmar-Berg.
 Additionally the team entered the Civic art car first for Monteiro and Jean-Louis Dauger in Zandvoort and Tom Coronel and Michael Verhagen in Assen.
 Lémeret, who won the championship, returned for 2017 - this time partnered with Tom Coronel.
 Lessennes also returned with the team sharing the second car with Enzo Guibbert.